When to visit the vet?

 Symptoms

-The symptoms of a gastric foreign body can vary depending on the size and type of the object, as well as how long it has been in the stomach.
+The symptoms of a gastric foreign body can vary, depending on the size and type of the object and how long it has been in the stomach.
 Common symptoms include vomiting, loss of appetite, and weight loss.
-Vomiting can occur occasionally or be chronic, and it may contain undigested food or mucus.
+Vomiting may occur occasionally or be chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time., and it may contain undigested food or mucus.

 Diagnosis